 MA Curating Contemporary Design

 Did you know that the museum offers a Master's programme in Curating Contemporary Design in partnership with Kingston University?

-Our collaborative degree is one of the world’s foremost postgraduate programmes for design curators, taught by leading academics, curators and designers.
+Our collaborative degree, awarded by Kingston University, is one of the world’s foremost postgraduate programmes for design curators, taught by leading academics, curators and designers.

 Through a rigorous framework and practical experience, students engage with a contemporary discourse that responds to the complexities and urgencies of today, engaging critically and creatively with our fast-changing world.

 The course is delivered by Kingston School of Art academics, Design Museum curators, visiting lecturers, guest speakers and industry specialists.

 The Design Museum's Curatorial, Learning and Communications teams teach in the course and lead live projects with special guests and industry experts giving the students an understanding of the curatorial knowledge and necessary skills to produce creative design exhibitions, collection displays, learning and public programmes.

 Students of this course learn how to research concepts for exhibitions, select exhibits and develop approaches to interpretation.
 This practical learning is complemented by a historical and theoretical framework that interrogates the object, collection and display of design in museums and the expanded field.